When we feel overwhelmed or sad, we tend to let go of things around us that are not urgent or important.

 Instead, do those chores, follow that routine, and excel.

-Keeping your routines in place and focusing on what needs to be done, despite how you feel about it, is key to avoiding future trouble.
+Keeping your routines in place and focusing on what you need to do, despite how you feel about it, is vital to avoiding future trouble.

-Let’s say you are feeling sad, and as a result, you recoil and decide to stop your day and your chores.
-Most likely, you’ll soon have to deal with the same heartache plus all the things you’ve left undone.
+Let’s say you are feeling sad, and as a result, you recoil and decide to stop chores.
+You’ll likely soon have to deal with the same heartache plus all the things you left undone.

 Things pile up, especially those we consider unimportant.
-So, many “unimportant” things together have the power to take us down and overwhelm us even more.
-And that overwhelming feeling does not help anybody get over any heartache anyway.
+And many “unimportant” things together have the power to take us down and overwhelm us even more.
+But overwhelming feelings won’t help you get over any heartache anyway.

-On the other hand, if you choose to keep doing what needs to be done, despite your feelings and the circumstances surrounding you, you come out on the other end with an enormous sense of achievement, feeling in control of your environment.
+On the other hand, if you keep doing what you must (despite your feelings and the circumstances), you come out on the other end with an enormous sense of achievement, feeling in control of your environment.
 That feeling will feed your spirit to continue moving forward.

-I know some circumstances in life take us down, body, mind, and soul.
-But I’m not referring to those instances.
-Instead, I’m talking about typical roadblocks that shut us down when they should not have the power to do so.
+Although some circumstances in life take us down, body, mind, and soul, I’m not referring to those instances but emotions that overwhelm or shut us down.